SURFnet/certificates-bcp/dialogue.md

 > And that system actually works?

 Yes, more or less.
-This so called Web-of-Trust model is used in a secure emailing system called _PGP_, which stands for Pretty Good Privacy.
+Of course, averyone must play by the rules and only sign keys they have verified in person.
+This so called Web-of-Trust model is used in a secure emailing system called _PGP_, which stands for [Pretty Good Privacy][pgp].

 > And I can use it to verify the public key of anyone in the world?